The-MMORPG-Project/website/README.md

 ## Contributing

-The project is still on-going, all contributors are welcomed.
+The project is on-going, all contributors are welcomed.

 If you are interested in contributing, please join [The MMORPG Project](https://discord.gg/W4Nk9gt) Discord and talk to valk#3277.